nagi49000/efk-opentelemetry-play/README.md

 Elasticsearch and Kibana are available on their usual ports; `http://localhost:9200` and `http://localhost:5601` respectively.

 There is also a memgraph stack that can hook up to Elasticsearch.
-This acts as a graph-based analytics service.
+This acts as a graph-based analytics service; documentation is [here](memgraph-mage/README.md).